billroy/bitlash-commander/README.md

 	label should be called text; get rid of label

 - group
+	- individual button update via highlight instead of readout (mega.html)
+	- how to add individual button on() handlers? or should update be propagated to the group?
+	- text group
 	- slider group: extend height for readout and label
 	- bug: create a group of round buttons in panel editor: buttons don't show
 	- bug: drag a group member should drag the parent